GPII/universal/documentation/AuthorizationService.md

     "expiresIn": 3600
 }
 ```
-Return an object that contains the error message and http status code if the GPII token is wrong, or the client's OAuth2 client type is not "oauth2ResourceOwner".
+Return an object that contains the error message and http status code if the GPII token is wrong, or the client's OAuth2 client type is not "gpiiAppInstallationClient".

-#### revokeResourceOwnerAuthorization(authorizationId)
+#### revokeGpiiAppInstallationAuthorization(authorizationId)
-* **description**: Revoke the resource owner gpii token authorization.
+* **description**: Revoke an authorization granted to a GPII app installation.
 * **parameters:**
     * authorizationId: String.
-A string representing the id of the resource owner gpii token authorization record.
+A string representing the id of an authorization record.
 * **return:** None.